CadQuery/cadquery/README.md

 What is a CadQuery?
 ========================================

 CadQuery is an intuitive, easy-to-use python based language for building parametric 3D CAD models.
+CadQuery is for 3D CAD what jQuery is for javascript.
+Imagine selecting Faces of a 3d object the same way you select DOM objects with JQuery!

-It has several goals:
+CadQuery has several goals:

 * Build models with scripts that are as close as possible to how you'd describe the object to a human.
 * Create parametric models that can be very easily customized by end users